NexPlayer/Android-SDK/advanced.md

  </tr>
 <tr>
   <th>mp</th>
-  <td>The NexPlayer™ object to which this event applies.</td>
+  <td>The NexPlayer object to which this event applies.</td>
 </tr>
 <tr>
   <th rowspan="22">msg</th>
 </tr>
   <tr><td><b>NEXPLAYER_STATUS_REPORT_NONE (0x00000000)</b>: No status change (this value is not normally passed to *onStatusReport*, and should generally be ignored)</td></tr>
   <tr><td><b>NEXPLAYER_STATUS_REPORT_AUDIO_GET_CODEC_FAILED (0x00000001)</b>: Failed to determine the audio codec.
 This notification can happen at the beginning of playback, or during playback if there is an audio codec change.
-This can happen because of a switch to a new codec that NexPlayer™ does not support, or due to an error in the format of the content or corrupted data in the content.</td></tr>
+This can happen because of a switch to a new codec that NexPlayer does not support, or due to an error in the format of the content or corrupted data in the content.</td></tr>

   <tr><td><b>NEXPLAYER_STATUS_REPORT_VIDEO_GET_CODEC_FAILED (0x00000002)</b>: Failed to determine the video codec.
 This notification can happen at the beginning of playback, or during playback if there is a video codec change.
-This can happen because of a switch to a new codec that NexPlayer™ does not support, or due to an error in the format of the content or corrupted data in the content.</td></tr>
+This can happen because of a switch to a new codec that NexPlayer does not support, or due to an error in the format of the content or corrupted data in the content.</td></tr>

   <tr><td><b>NEXPLAYER_STATUS_REPORT_AUDIO_INIT_FAILED (0x00000003)</b>: The audio codec failed to initialize.
 This can happen for several reasons.
-The container may     indicate the wrong audio codec, or the audio stream may be incorrect or corrupted, or the audio stream may use a codec version or features that NexPlayer™ doesn’t support.</td></tr>
+The container may     indicate the wrong audio codec, or the audio stream may be incorrect or corrupted, or the audio stream may use a codec version or features that NexPlayer doesn’t support.</td></tr>

   <tr><td><b>NEXPLAYER_STATUS_REPORT_VIDEO_INIT_FAILED (0x00000004)</b>: The video codec failed to initialize.
 This can happen for several reasons.
-The container may     indicate the wrong video codec, or the video stream may be incorrect or corrupted, or the video stream may use a codec version or features that NexPlayer™ doesn’t support.</td></tr>
+The container may     indicate the wrong video codec, or the video stream may be incorrect or corrupted, or the video stream may use a codec version or features that NexPlayer doesn’t support.</td></tr>

 <tr><td><b>NEXPLAYER_STATUS_REPORT_TRACK_CHANGED (0x00000005)</b>: The track has changed.
 This happens for protocols such as HLS that provide the content in multiple formats or at multiple resolutions or bitrates.
 The ID of the new track can be found in mCurrTrackID, and also inparam1.
-When this event occurs, `NexPlayer`™ also enerates a eNEXPLAYER_CONTENT_INFO_UPDATED event.</td></tr>
+When this event occurs, `NexPlayer` also enerates a eNEXPLAYER_CONTENT_INFO_UPDATED event.</td></tr>

   <tr><td><b>NEXPLAYER_STATUS_REPORT_STREAM_CHANGED (0x00000006)</b>: The stream being played back has changed (between the states Audio-Only, Video-Only and     Audio+Video).
 The new stream type is in mMediaType, and also in param1.</td></tr>